 In a letter home which was written during the withdrawal into Bataan, he told his parents, "The first and only mail any of us received was around the last of November.
 All of it was postmarked October 27."

 In addition, he wrote of how smoking had become a luxury.
 "Before the war, cigarettes were selling at our post for 50 cents a carton.
 (American money).
 Then they went up - 50 cents a pack - $1 - $1.50 a package, even to the ridiculous price of $25 in U.S. money for one carton."

-As they sat there watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up to the Japanese soldiers in a car.
+As they sat there watching and waiting to see what the Japanese intended to do, a Japanese officer pulled up to the soldiers in a car.
 He got out and spoke to the sergeant in charge of the detail.
-The officer got back in the car and drove off.
-The Japanese sergeant ordered the soldiers to lower their guns.
+The officer got back in the car and drove off, while the sergeant ordered the soldiers to lower their guns.

-Later in the day, Fred was moved to a schoolyard in Mariveles.
+Later in the day, the POWs were moved to a schoolyard in Mariveles.
 In the schoolyard, they found themselves between Japanese artillery and guns firing from Corregidor and Ft.
 Drum.
 Shells began landing among the POWs who had no place to hide.
 Some of the POWs were killed from incoming shells.

 When Fred's parents learned of their son's death on June 29, 1943, they were devastated.
-During his time as a POW, they had received only one letter from Fred.
-That was in August 1942.
-The letter was dated February 24, 1942.
-It showed signs of having been in water. it is known that an American submarine fished mail sacks out of the water that were from a ship that had been sunk by a Japanese submarine.
+During his time as a POW, they had received only one letter from Fred which was in August 1942.
+The letter was dated February 24, 1942, and showed signs of having been in water. it is known that an American submarine fished mail sacks out of the water that were from a ship that had been sunk by a Japanese submarine.

 Upon hearing the news of Fred's death, his former scout master, Mr. Kenneth Rogers, wrote a poem in memory of him.
 The poem can be read by clicking here.